Kashan01/FileServer/readme.md

     Example: GET http://localhost:3000/file/example.txt
-- For any other route not defined in the server return 404 Testing the server - run `npm run test-fileServer` command in terminal
+- For any other route not defined in the server return 404 Testing the server - run `npm run test-fileServer` command in terminal We have 3 files on server file1.txt, file2.txt and file3.txt please run accordingly...